stackify/stackify-log-monolog/README.md

     "stackify/monolog": "~1.0",
 ```

-By default handler requires [Stackify agent](https://stackify.screenstepslive.com/s/3095/m/7787/l/119709-installation-for-linux) to be running.
-There are other ways to send data to Stackify, read about pros and cons in [transports](#transport) section.
+By default the handler requires [Stackify agent](https://stackify.screenstepslive.com/s/3095/m/7787/l/119709-installation-for-linux) to be running.
+There are other ways to send data to Stackify, read about the pros and cons in the [transports](#transport) section.

 ## Basic usage
 ```php